Emojeeeeeeeeeeeeeeeeeeeeeeeeeee/TWEB-Project2-Main/README.md

 You can also follow/unfollow persons,

-You can see the followers and the people followed by a user if you go to his profile (by clicking on his name).
+You can see the followers and the peoples followed by a user if you go to his profile (by clicking on his name).

-In order to find friends, you can search people in the search bar by their usernames.
+In order to find friends, you can search people in the search bar with their usernames.

+## Tests

+Some tests have be written to make sure that the graphQL query are working.
+They can be executed by launching the client with `npm run test`

 ## Client Repo